sparkfun/eng_application/Documentation/README.md

 <table><tr><th><div align="center"><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/99/Blausen_0863_ToothAnatomy_02.png/800px-Blausen_0863_ToothAnatomy_02.png" title="A Cross Section of a Tooth and Its Anatomy" width="50%"></div></th></tr><tr><td><i><div align="center">Image Courtesy of <a href="https://commons.wikimedia.org/wiki/File:Blausen_0863_ToothAnatomy_02.png">BruceBlaus of WikiMedia Commons</a> under the <a href="https://creativecommons.org/licenses/by/3.0/deed.en">Creative Commons Attribution 3.0 Unported (CC BY 3.0) License</a>.</div></i></td></tr></table>
 &nbsp;

-In this tutorial, you will learn about the basics of brushing your teeth in order to prevent tooth decay.
+In this tutorial, you will learn about the basics of brushing your teeth to prevent tooth decay.

 # Required Tools & Materials